rtafleet/apidoc/source/includes/_useAPI.md

 - POST /asset-management/{tenantId}/vehicles/search-vehicles-enhanced

 Request body (queryOptions)

 - pagination: Controls paging through results
   - offset: Number of records to skip (zero-based; first record is 0)
   - limit: Maximum number of records to return
 - filters: Array of filter objects to narrow results
   - name: The field name to filter on (for example, vehicleNumber, year, facility.number)
   - operator: How to compare the field to the provided values.
 Supported operators include:
       - eq, neq
       - gt, gte, lt, lte
       - contains, beginsWith, endsWith
   - values: Array of one or more values to evaluate against the field (strings, numbers, booleans, or null)
 - sorts: Array of sort objects to order results
   - sortBy: The field name to sort on (for example, vehicleNumber, year)
   - sortOrder: ASC or DESC

+The sort and filter fields are defined in the API Documentation for each endpoint.